Azure/data-landing-zone/README.md

 ## Description

-A Data Landing Zone in the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) solution pattern has several layers to enable agility to service the Data Domains and Data Products within the data landing zone.
+A Data Landing Zone in the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) solution pattern has several layers to enable agility to service the Data Integrations and Data Products within the data landing zone.
 A new Data Landing Zone is always deployed with a standard set of services to enable the entity to start ingesting and analyzing data.

 ## What will be deployed?